Tee-Mig/Portfolio/born2beroot/README.md

 ## Description

-Projet d’administration système visant à découvrir la virtualisation et à configurer un serveur sécurisé sur machine virtuelle (VirtualBox ou UTM).
-Installation d’un système Linux stable (Debian ou Rocky) avec règles strictes de sécurité et configuration minimale.
+System administration project aimed at discovering virtualization and setting up a secure server on a virtual machine (VirtualBox or UTM).
+Installation of a stable Linux system (Debian or Rocky) with strict security rules and minimal configuration

-## Objectifs principaux
+## Main Objectives

-- Créer une VM avec Debian stable (conseillé) ou Rocky stable.
+- Create a VM with stable Debian (recommended) or stable Rocky
-- Pas d’interface graphique installée.
+- No graphical interface installed
-- Configuration de partitions chiffrées avec LVM.
+- Configuration of encrypted partitions with LVM
-- Activation de SSH sur le port 4242, connexion root interdite.
+- SSH enabled on port 4242, root login forbidden
-- Mise en place d’un pare-feu (UFW ou firewalld) n’autorisant que le port 4242.
+- Firewall setup (UFW or firewalld) allowing only port 4242
-- Hostname au format `<login>42`.
+- Hostname in the format `<login>42`
-- Politique stricte de mots de passe (complexité, expiration, avertissement).
+- Strict password policy (complexity, expiration, warning)
-- Configuration stricte de sudo (limitation des essais, journalisation, chemins restreints).
+- Strict sudo configuration (limited attempts, logging, restricted paths)
-- Script bash `monitoring.sh` diffusant régulièrement des informations système.
+- Bash script `monitoring.sh` regularly broadcasting system information

-## Rendu
+## Submission

-Un seul fichier `signature.txt` contenant la signature SHA1 du disque virtuel (.vdi ou .qcow2) est à déposer sur le dépôt Git.
+A single `signature.txt` file containing the SHA1 signature of the virtual disk (.vdi or .qcow2) must be submitted to the Git repository
-La machine virtuelle elle-même ne doit pas être rendue.
+The virtual machine itself must not be submitted

 ---

-Ce projet permet d’appréhender les bases de la virtualisation, la sécurisation d’un serveur Linux, et la gestion des services essentiels.
+This project provides an introduction to the fundamentals of virtualization, Linux server hardening, and essential service management